HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/aug.md

 # Background

 The AUG was designed by Steyr Arms in 1977 entering service in the same year.
 Since then, it has been a popular choice for militaries worldwide, first exporting to the US in 1980 and other countries later.
 It and its variants are still in service in many modern armies.
-Learn more about the AUG [here](https://en.wikipedia.org/wiki/Steyr_AUG).

 # Strategies